Creamy Potatoes Au Gratin Recipe

 - Preheat the oven to 400°.

-- Combine the sliced potatoes, cream, garlic, gruyere cheese, nutmeg, salt, and pepper in a large bowl until completely mixed.
+- Combine the sliced potatoes, cream, garlic, gruyere cheese, nutmeg, salt, and pepper in a large bowl until thoroughly mixed.
+Ensure the potatoes are seasoned and coated by tasting some of the cream after mixing it.

 - Cover in foil and bake in the oven at 400° for 80 to 90 minutes.